petergeorge649/US-Income-Distribution/README.md

 This is binary dependent variable which has 0 and 1 in a column.

 # Data
-The data was mainly obtained from Kaggle, however the data set was enhanced from other different sources.For example
+The data was mainly obtained from Kaggle, however the data set was enhanced from other different sources, for example department of labour.The enhanced data set provided insights on what is happening recently.
+As the one from Kaggle is a historical data set.
+Such data sets includes household income data set, Education and income data set and poverty income data set.
+The data folder can be explored from the following link [link](https://teara.govt.nz/en/income-and-wealth-distribution/page-4).

-# Database
-Investigating the data given and considering approximately how to interface it together, we use an ERD for how we needed our database to see and act.
-Utilizing MySQL, we made a modern pattern, and imported the CSV record from the  Python Jupyter notebook  which enabled us to go further with analysis.
+Investigating the data given and considering approximately how to interface it together,

-# Visualisation
+# Visualization
 Tableau,Matplolib Pywedge and Plotly provided assitance in plottin charts and get some insights from it.
 ![alt text](https://public.tableau.com/profile/peter.george.ngugulu#!/vizhome/Income_16213356544040/Dashboard1)